phiresky/sqlite-zstd/README.md

     Enable transparent row-level compression of the given column on the given table.

     The data will be moved to `_table_name_zstd`, while `table_name` will be a view that can be queried as normally, including SELECT, INSERT, UPDATE, and DELETE queries.
+This function will not compress any data by itself, you need to call `zstd_incremental_maintenance` afterwards.

     `config` is a json object describing the configuration.
 See [TransparentCompressConfig](src/transparent.rs#L34) for detail.